daikichiba9511/SQLSketch.jl/docs/src/design.md

 ---

-### 5.2 Easy Layer
+### 5.2 Extras Layer

-The Easy layer provides **convenience abstractions** built on top of the Core.
+The Extras layer provides **convenience abstractions** built on top of the Core.

 It exists to improve ergonomics, not to redefine semantics.

-The Easy layer is explicitly considered **optional and replaceable**.
+The Extras layer is explicitly considered **optional and replaceable**.

-#### Easy Layer Responsibilities
+#### Extras Layer Responsibilities

-Typical responsibilities of the Easy layer include:
+Typical responsibilities of the Extras layer include:

 - Repository patterns
 - CRUD helpers